The next frontiers in AI — according to industry leaders

 Today there are a few prominent open-source Generative AI models across different domains:

-Text generation: Mistral 7B by Mixtral, LLaMA-2 by Meta, and Phi-2 by Microsoft
+Text generation: Mixtral 7B by Mistral, LLaMA-2 by Meta, and Phi-2 by Microsoft

 Image generation: Stable Diffusion by Stability AI, and Kandinsky 2.2 by Sberbank